anzvanie/project-schedule-tracking/README.md

+# Brief

-# A simple web application for tracking progress of project
+A simple web application for tracking progress of project